-The College makes a huge amount of useful information available in the Postgraduate Handbook and Arrival Information for New Students page – do have a look at those.
+The College has a huge amount of useful information available in the Postgraduate Handbook and Arrival Information for New Students page.
 There’s also a Facebook group for the MCR that you can request to join.
 There’s also a Facebook Messenger Group Chat – head over to the Facebook group and ask on the existing thread, or post a request to join.
 The Messenger group’s admins are by Bella Cavicchi and Kimberley Chia.

-We realise that some students don’t arrive at the start of the Michaelmas term (ie in October); if that’s you then don’t worry, you’ll still have plenty of opportunity to join in and meet everyone.
+We realise that some students don’t arrive at the start of the Michaelmas term; if that’s you then don’t worry, you’ll still have plenty of opportunity to join in and meet everyone.
 There are lots of events throughout the year.
 We will make sure you are welcomed and ﬁlled in on everything that has happened and all future events.
-It doesn’t take long to ﬁnd your feet and there are plenty of people willing to help you out.
+It doesn’t take long to ﬁnd your feet and there are plenty of people willing to help you out!

 Arriving at Cambridge